MaximeLefranc-git/visualization-and-manipulation-of-temporal-graphs/README.md

 **Examples**: Set of examples to highlight the different features of the software.

+**Thesis**: The thesis of the project.

 ## Prerequisites

-- Temporal graphs
+- Graph theory.
 - Automata theory.
-- Grammar/languages.

 ## Final products

 **Research report**: A complete and detailed report.

-**Representation tool**: A software tool.
+**Representation tool**: A software tool (ChronoGraph).

-**Technical documentation**: A complete documentation for the tool.
+**Technical documentation**: A documentation for the tool.
+This documentation is present in the thesis until another document is published.

 ## Support

-maxime.lefranc@etu.unige.ch
+maxime.lefranc@etu.unige.ch - Maximelefranc5@gmail.com

 ## Authors and acknowledgements